adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 * Now the localConnection object knows which UDP IPs/ports it should try to connect and send it's media tracks.

-* Then it should generate a SDP Answer corresponding the server's SDP Offer, we call [createAnswer](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/createAnswer).
+* Then it should generate an SDP Answer corresponding the server's SDP Offer, we call [createAnswer](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/createAnswer).
 * We get the created answer SDP, we give it to [setLocalDescription](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/setLocalDescription) function of our RTCPeerConnection object.
 By this, our localConnection exposes it's tracks and fires it's [ontrack event](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/track_event).

 ![Browser onsignalingstatechange event](images/03-08-browser-onsignalingstatechange.png)